 I’ve been working on getting certified for Tableau, one of the most well recognized Data Visualization Tools in Marketing and Data Analytics.
 A lot of the charts and graphs you see on the news and other media are developed with Tableau, along with internal reports and dashboards for major corporations, sales teams and finance.

 I’m creating this as a study guide and to reinforce the knowledge before I take my Exam – super excited.
 It’s actually anticipated to be difficult because it involves a lot of memorization since I’ve taken the practice tests.
-These are just more universal terms in Tableau and Data Science/Analytics in general, as that is what I felt I had the most difficulty with.
+But these are just more universal terms in Tableau and Data Science/Analytics in general, as that is what I felt I had the most difficulty with.

 As I’ve described previously in my post, Finance and Data Analytics, I’ve always had a knack with the variables in a given problem.
 It has allowed me to devise the Emissions Tax Plan – Tableau will help me devise a more compelling story.
 Nothing can beat a good visual.
 Imagine being able to create and embed this.